jamescherti/flymake-bashate.el/README.md

 ## Installation

+To install the `flymake-bashate` from MELPA:

+1. If you haven't already done so, [add MELPA repository to your Emacs configuration](https://melpa.org/#/getting-started).

-To install `flymake-bashate` from MELPA, add the following code to your Emacs init file:
+2. Add the following code to your Emacs init file to install `flymake-bashate` from MELPA:
 ```emacs-lisp
 (use-package flymake-bashate
   :ensure t